 The possibilities are infinite.
-If we try to temper a child's dreams, if we teach them to settle for the ordinary, we may indeed save them from many a heartache and many a failure.
-But we also rob them of the opportunity of achieving great things, and the opportunity to plumb their depths and realize their full potential.
+If we try to temper a child's dreams, if we teach them to settle for the ordinary, we may indeed save many of them from heartache and failure.
+But we also rob them of the opportunity of achieving great things and realize their full potential.